 There is a good chance that this post contains affiliate links.
 If you click on any of these links, I might earn a small commission at no extra cost to you (which I really appreciate, thank you!)
 The full disclosure policy can be found here.

 Here are 25 free things at Disney World.
-We’ll talk about entirely free things at Disney World and things that are free to Walt Disney World Resort guests.
+We’ll talk about both things that are free for everyone at Disney World and things that are free to Walt Disney World Resort guests.

 1. Celebration Buttons

 Let’s start with the one you might already know about: celebration buttons.
 Make sure to pick up a celebration button if you’re celebrating a birthday, anniversary, honeymoon, or another special event.

 You may get additional freebies by having a celebration button, and you may not.
 Don’t ask Cast Members for magical extras, because you won’t get them.
 That’s what makes them magical!

 When I originally wrote this blog post a few years ago, I wrote about how Fast Passes were free.
 HAHA.
 No more.
 However, the new Disney Genie is free to use.

 Disney Genie is not to be confused with Disney Genie +.
 Disney Genie is used for travel planning, while Disney Genie + is what replaced Fast Passes.
 The Disney Genie + is $15 per person per day, and even then, some rides are not included.

 Yes, it isn’t straightforward, but Disney has (kind of but not really) made up for it by offering Disney Genie to help with your travel planning.

 Sometimes people ask about Universal, so yes, you still get Express Passes for free when staying at a premium hotel at Universal Orlando Resort.

 Children under 3 are free at Disney World.
 You don’t have to pay for a ticket for any children under 3, which is helpful if you have a 2-year-old who can ride the rides and enjoy themselves.